 Mediation Step by Step

 Although the process takes much less time than litigation, mediation is not an instant or one-shot fix.
-The good news is that it's a relatively simple procedure when both divorce parties are willing to cooperate and take the necessary steps.
+The good news is that it's a relatively simple procedure when both parties are willing to cooperate and take the necessary steps.
 The sections below offer a condensed outline of how typical divorce negotiations may occur with the help of a qualified mediator.
-It's important to note that each mediator has his own way of conducting the procedure, which he should disclose to both parties during the first session.
+It's important to note that each mediator may conduct the procedure as he sees fit, which he should disclose to both parties during the first session.

 A series of both joint and private sessions take place in which the mediator helps the couple identify the issues related to their divorce as well as effective solutions.
 During the joint sessions, the mediator promotes a peaceful environment so that both parties are free to express their needs, concerns and ideas.
 The mediator will also request financial disclosure and documentation during these first few joint sessions.
 Private sessions give each spouse a safe opportunity to discuss emotional elements, domestic abuse issues or any other type of sensitive information pertinent to the divorce.
 The information revealed at these sessions remains completely confidential.